Croatia in the Eurovision Song Contest 2013

-Croatia participated in the Eurovision Song Contest 2013 with the song "Mižerja" written by Goran Topolovac.
+Croatia was represented at the Eurovision Song Contest 2013 with the song "Mižerja" written by Goran Topolovac.
 The song was performed by the group Klapa s Mora, which was selected internally by the Croatian broadcaster Croatian Radiotelevision (HRT) on 11 February 2013 to represent Croatia at the 2013 contest in Malmö, Sweden.
 Their song "Mižerja" was presented to the public on 27 February 2013 during a live streamed press conference.

 Croatia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 14 May 2013.
 Performing during the show in position 4, "Mižerja" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Croatia placed thirteenth out of the 16 participating countries in the semi-final with 38 points.